bhargavvarmasagi/GDP-Team04/README.md

 Created tables for Stores, Products, and Customers in an SQL dump file:- (11/01/2024)<br>
 I created Stores, Products, and Customers tables using sql queries in the SQL dump file.
 The Stores table includes StoreId, StoreName, Location, and ContactInfo.
 The Products table contains ProductId, ProductName, Category, Price, Description, and StockQuantity.
 The Customers table includes CustomerId, FirstName, LastName, Email, PhoneNumber, PasswordHash, and Address.<br>

-Inserted data into stores,products and customers tables:- (11/01/2024)<br>
+Inserted data into stores,products and customers tables:-(11/01/2024)<br>
 Added initial data to the stores, products, and customers tables using SQL insert queries.
 Each table has been populated with sample records according to schema specifications.
 This seed data will facilitate preliminary testing and verification of database interactions in the application.<br>

-In-Progress: Schema-Aligned Seed Data for Grocery App (11/01/2024):
+In-Progress: Schema-Aligned Seed Data for Grocery App:- (11/01/2024)<br>
 Initialized seed data for the grocery delivery app to support core schema requirements, aiming to streamline testing and optimize the app's initial configuration.
 Data set includes comprehensive product listings, user account data, and sample orders to reflect real-world scenarios effectively.
 Adjustments made to ensure seamless schema alignment and data accuracy.